When Does Underwriting Take Place During the Loan Process?

 7. The loan then moves into the underwriting stage, for an in-depth review.

-9. The loan gets funded, usually within a few days of the closing date.
+11. The loan gets funded, usually within a few business days of the closing date.

-When the loan file moves to underwriter, it means that all (or at least most) of the paperwork is in place.
-Now it’s the underwriter’s job to ensure that the borrower and the property being purchased meet all lender and secondary requirements.
-He or she will also determine the level of risk associated with the loan, and whether or not it’s acceptable.
+It’s the underwriter’s job to ensure that both the borrower and the property being purchased meet all lender and secondary requirements.
+They’ll also determine the level of risk associated with the loan, and whether or not it’s acceptable.

 What Should the Home Buyer Do at This Stage?